https://newsletter.en.creamermedia.com

 “We have a committed network behind us, and we want to make sure that we gain traction again for 2026,” he said.

-During the Indaba, Volkswagen Group Africa MD Martina Biene described the South African automotive sector as being at a “crossroads,” noting that domestic automotive production is underperforming.
+During the Indaba, Volkswagen Group Africa MD Martina Biene described the South African automotive sector as being at a “crossroads,” noting that domestic automotive production was underperforming.

-Biene highlighted four pillars that require urgent action and policy revision in order to maintain the automotive sector as a “driving force”.
+Biene highlighted four pillars that required urgent action and policy revision in order to maintain the automotive sector as a “driving force”.

-These are a lack of scale; import substitution; an over reliance by South African of one region; and policy uncertainty regarding the new-energy vehicle transition.
+These issues pertain to a lack of scale; import substitution; an over-reliance by South African on one region; and policy uncertainty regarding the new-energy vehicle transition.

-As Europe transitions to battery electric vehicles (BEVs), she explained that South Africa has not catered for this shift in terms of policy for BEV manufacturing.
+As Europe transitions to battery electric vehicles (BEVs), she explained that South Africa had not catered for this shift in terms of policy for BEV manufacturing.

 Biene highlighted that Volkswagen Group Africa produced 156 837 vehicles in 2025, of which 76% was for export markets.